 - Patriots’ Day was the brainchild of Massachusetts Governor Frederic T. Greenhalge, who in 1894 was looking to replace the wildly unpopular Fast Day.
 Fast Day was a state holiday for people to fast, go to church, and abstain from enjoyments in repentance for sin.
 I wonder why people didn’t like it?

 - The name “Patriots’ Day” was a compromise between the rival towns of Lexington and Concord, each of which wanted April 19 declared “Lexington Day” and “Concord Day,” respectively.
 So, why didn’t the Massachusetts State Legislature simply declare it “Lexington and Concord Day”?
-See below for the answer:
+See next bullet for the answer.

 - The Boston Marathon has been run on Patriots’ Day beginning in 1897.
 That’s because April 1896 saw the first modern Olympics, the largest sporting event ever held or viewed up to that time.
 The marquis event of this first Olympics was something called a “Marathon race” of about 25 miles, intended to replicate a mythical run of a Greek messenger from the Battle of Marathon to Athens in 490 BC.
 The race was so popular, Bostonians decided to hold their own version the following year and chose April 19 because it was already a holiday.
 The winner of the first Boston Marathon was Tom Brady, who went back in time and ran just to show he could do it.